BAUDELAIRE AS ART CRITIC

 In The Salon of 1846, Baudelaire wrote some of the most definitive words on Romanticism. “…if, by romanticism, you are prepared to understand the most recent, most modern expression of beauty—then…the great artist will be he who will combine with the condition required above—that of the quality of naïveté—the greatest possible amount of romanticism.”
 As will pointed out in the text, “Charles Baudelaire, Author of Modernism” (Art History Unstuffed), the writer was obviously familiar with Friedrich Schiller’s “Naïve and Sentimental Poetry,” in which the poet compared two artistic types.
 Schiller’s “naïve” poet (artist) who was “childlike,” and allowed nature to flow through spontaneously creating art through an individual sensibility was the precursor to artistic individualists like Delacroix.
 “Romanticism,” Baudelaire echoed, “is precisely situated neither in choice of subjects nor in exact truth, but in a mode of feeling.
 They looked for it outside themselves, but it was only to be found within.
 For me, Romanticism is the most recent, the latest expression of the beautiful.”

 And yet, in the same Salon, Baudelaire acknowledges the pressing conditions of the urban present.
 For him, and for many artists, Romanticism was the very expression of all that was modern: artistic freedom and the expression of individuality.
-But in the writer’s section “Of the Heroism of Modern Life,” there are passages that prefigure The Painter of Modern Life.
+But in the writer’s section “Of the Heroism of Modern Life,”from the Salon of 1845, there are passages that prefigure The Painter of Modern Life.
 In order to understand the importance of Baudelaire’s writing at this point, it is necessary to remember that the Romantic artists, especially during the time of this Salon, were often involved in historical subjects.
 Unknowingly working against waning Romanticism and predicting Realism, Baudelaire made a case for modern subject matter.

 Before trying to distinguish the epic side of modern life, and before bringing examples to prove that our age is no less fertile in sublime themes than past ages, we may assert that since all centuries and all people have had their own form of beauty, so inevitably we have ours…All forms of beauty,” the writer continued, “…contain an element of the eternal and an element of the transitory—of the absolute and the particular.
 Absolute and eternal beauty does not exist, or rather it is only an abstraction skimmed from the general surface of different beauties.
 The particular element in each manifestation comes from the emotions; and just as we have our own particular emotions, so we have our own beauty.

 The notion of “beauty” is already an old fashioned one, inherited from the Ancients, would will soon be replaced by a bracing does of realism and the introduction of “ugliness.”
-Here we see the appearance of Baudelaire’s fascination with fashion that would emerge in The Painter of Modern Life.
-In contrast to the colorful attire of the past, contemporary fashion for men had become democratized by the uniform of the black suit, which, according to Baudelaire, “…not only posses their political beauty, which is an expression of universal equality.”
+Here we see the appearance of Baudelaire’s fascination with fashion that would emerge in The Painter of Modern Life (1863)) In contrast to the colorful attire of the past, contemporary fashion for men had become democratized by the uniform of the black suit, which, according to Baudelaire, “…not only posses their political beauty, which is an expression of universal equality.”
 After reassuring the reader that artists were capable of capturing shades of blacks and grays, something at which Èdouard Manet would excel, he continued, “…our principal and essential problem, which is to discover whether we possess a specific beauty, intrinsic to our new emotions…” and urges the artists to look away from “public and official subjects” to “private subjects which are very much more heroic than these.”

 Indeed, Baudelaire moved directly to the world he knew best, the world inhabited by the disenfranchised, including artists and writers, “the pageant of fashionable life and the thousands of floating existences—criminals and kept women—which drift about in the underworld of a great city….all prove to us that we have only to open our eyes to recognize our heroism.”
 It is in this underworld where modern life existed.
 Indeed, as Baudelaire pointed out, the comfortable bourgeoisie cannot be a hero; that status is reserved for those who deserve it—those of “floating existences,” the men and women struggling to keep alive in a hostile city.
 The need for this new kind of heroism intensified, for the gaps that appear in his art writing coincide with the Revolution of 1848 and the establishment of the Second Empire, events that brought about the very “modern life” he predicted.
 For years, Baudelaire the art writer went dark, while he translated the American poet Edgar Allan Poe and wrote his ill-fated book of poetry Les Fleurs du Mal (1857).